 - Key terms | Research goal and overview | Projects | Project funding | Publications

 Brain Imaging, biomarkers, magnetic resonance imaging, positron emission tomography, neurodegeneration, ataxia, cerebellum

-Applying brain imaging techniques to comprehensively characterise neurobiology, and identify biomarkers of disease progression and treatment efficacy, in individuals with rare neurodegenerative diseases.
+To apply brain imaging techniques to comprehensively characterise neurobiology in individuals with rare neurodegenerative diseases, and to identify biomarkers of disease progression and treatment efficacy.

 Our research group uses magnetic resonance imaging (MRI) and positron emission tomography (PET) to investigate and track brain changes in people with neurodegenerative diseases.
 This work principally focusses on individuals with inherited subcortical diseases, including Friedreich ataxia, Spinocerebellar ataxias, and Huntington’s disease.
 Additional work in other neurodegenerative disorders and in preclinical animal models is also being undertaken with our collaborators.